supryan/IFTTT-OSX/README.md

 Shoutouts
 ============

-<p><a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier by alloy</a> | INCLUDED<br>
+<p><a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier</a> by alloy | INCLUDED<br>
 <i>The core framework developed by alloy in each of these bundled apps that allows triggering of custom OSX Notifications from the command line.
 The main purpose for this project.</i><br></p>
-<p><a href="http://www.noodlesoft.com/hazel.php" target="_blank">Hazel by Noodlesoft</a> | NOT REQUIRED (BUT HELPS)<br>
+<p><a href="http://www.noodlesoft.com/hazel.php" target="_blank">Hazel</a> by Noodlesoft | NOT REQUIRED (BUT HELPS)<br>
-A must-have OSX Utility that allows you to create folder actions (on steroids) based on a wide variety of rules and a heavy-set imagination.
+<i>A must-have OSX Utility that allows you to create folder actions (on steroids) based on a wide variety of rules and a heavy-set imagination.
 I definitely recommend getting this utility as it will make your life infinitely times easier.
-But, for the sake of variety and poverty level, the same can be done with Automator and the folder actions features included in OSX.</p>
+But, for the sake of variety and poverty level, the same can be done with Automator and the folder actions features included in OSX.</i></p>

 App Releases
 ============